 SR 285 29.1 mi

 Pearl Camp 44.3 mi

-There is NO bridge accross the Yellow River on the Cimarron Section, and hikers should NOT attempt to ford the Yellow River.
+There is NO bridge across the Yellow River on the Cimarron Section, and hikers should NOT attempt to ford the Yellow River.

-This trailhead is not shown on the Cimarron Section Map, but cross FL 85 (with caution for traffic) to find it.
+This trailhead is not shown on the Cimarron Section Map but crosses FL 85 (with caution for traffic) to find it.

 RR 211 3.8 mi